-- Try to make new friends at 12-Step or mutual-help meetings. - Participate in new activities or hobbies that will increase your chances of meeting abstinent people. - Plan activities with abstinent friends or family members.
+- Friends and associates Try to make new friends at 12-Step or mutual-help meetings.
+Participate in new activities or hobbies that will increase your chances of meeting abstinent people.
+Plan activities with abstinent friends or family members. - Anger, irritability: Small events can create feelings of anger that seem to preoccupy your thoughts and can lead to relapse.

-Anger, irritability:

-Small events can create feelings of anger that seem to preoccupy your thoughts and can lead to relapse.